Mauritius - Paradise Island in the Indian Ocean

 windsurfing is FREE at most of the resorts we feature in Mauritius , instruction is available by qualified instructors.

-FREE Watersports At most of our resorts in Mauritius
+FREE Water sports at most of our resorts in Mauritius

 Scuba diving mauritius